ome/omero-figure/README.rst

 **Warning**:

 OMERO.figure version 2.x requires OMERO.web **5.2.6 or newer**.
-This is due to Django Framework compatibility and a required package reorganization in OMERO.figure in version 2.0 so the application can be distributed using Python Package Manager PyPi.
+This is due to Django Framework compatibility and to a required package reorganization in OMERO.figure in version 2.0 so the application can be distributed using Python Package Manager PyPi.

 Enabling figure export